About

 Where2 (Co-Founder & Developer)

-React Native | Backend Systems | Supabase | Mobile Development
+React Native | Distributed Systems | Real-Time State Management

 Designed and implemented a multi-user system where plans, locations, and user interactions are synchronised in real time across devices.
 The application is built in React Native, with a backend architecture using Supabase to manage persistent state, authentication, and real-time updates across distributed users.